mauritzn/deno-runner/README.md

 For more information on `deno_config.json` go to the [deno-config](https://github.com/mauritzn/deno-config) repo.

-In the future I might add an `init` command to make this process easier.
+In the future I might add a `deno-runner init` command to make this process easier.

 **Most basic config file:**
 ```json